CortexDeveloper/ecs-messages/README.md

 ## Installation

 Add package via Package Manager -> Add package from git URL.<br/>
-Package path in "manifest.json" shoud looks like:<br/> https://github.com/CortexDeveloper/ecs-messages.git?path=src/ecs-messages/Assets/Package#x.x.x"<br/>
+Package path in "manifest.json" should looks like:<br/> https://github.com/CortexDeveloper/ecs-messages.git?path=src/ecs-messages/Assets/Package#x.x.x"<br/>
 Where "x.x.x" is version of package.
-Also pay attention that package code located in "Assets/Package".<br/>
+Also pay attention that package code located in "src/ecs-messages/Assets/Package".<br/>

 Or simply clone repository into your project.